DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 - Timestamps make filenames longer and less readable
 - No grouping on filesystem based on names, e.g. papers from the same author, or index pages, or author pages.

-Then there’s a related issue.
+Then there's a related issue.
 Do I use timestamps for structure notes?

-For example, otherwise I could group together index files by prefixing them with “index”.
+For example, otherwise I could group together index files by prefixing them with "index".

 ## Structure